Vintage Japanese RARE Yajirou Ejiko Container with Miniature Spinning Tops/Daruma | Koma by Sato Koichi

 Dimensions: 5-1/2” h x 2-3/8” dia.

 The Ejiko’s origin is derived from a folk toy that is called an Izume.ko Doll, (Izume.Ko means “Isume baby”), which dates from the early 1910s, and which comes from Tsuruoka, of the Yamagata prefecture.
-This toy is made of one piece of Cherry, (Sakura), wood with four miniature spinning tops inside.
+This toy is made of one piece of Cherry, (Sakura), wood with five (5) miniature spinning tops and three (3) Daruma inside.
 Out of the earlier prototypes arose the Ejiko doll, which had its beginnings in the 1950s.

 Firstly, the body is a very delicate undulating form created by an expert craftsman on a lathe.
 The head and bodice, (upper part of the Kimono), act as the top to the container and show a beautiful slender neck that attaches the head to the body.
 It then transits into the lower portions of the kimono using the Yajirou-Kei figure styling.
 This piece, being a container, is hollowed out with a beautifully formed lip, which joins at the waist by the simulated obi.
 This portion as the cover, or lid, is referred to as the Obunko.
 The body contains five (5) multi-colored miniature spinning tops, (Koma).

 The government, during the Edo Period, issued a decree encouraging a modest and frugal lifestyle, which resulted in large dolls and toys being banned as luxuries.
 Thus, the people of Edo, (modern-day Tokyo) devised clever ways to create miniatures that were scaled down in size and were just as fun as full-size dolls and toys, and the culture of miniatures was born.
 New forms of miniatures still appear alongside the traditional ones being offered and continue to delight collectors all around the world.
-The miniature tops, that were specifically made for this container, show fine details and shimmering colors and symbolize a respected Japanese tradition, which became popular then, and today, because it takes more refined skills to produce than life-size pieces.
+The Five (5) miniature tops and three (3) miniature Daruma were specifically made by the artist for this container, show fine details and shimmering colors and symbolize a respected Japanese tradition because it takes more refined skills to produce than life-size pieces.

 The head is painted with a beret-like feature, or a bun, and has a red spot in the center, and hair on the sides.
 Side hair fringes with double eyelids and a cat-shaped nose complete the piece.
 The body of the container has Rokoru moyo horizontal strips in red, purple, and green reeds running on the lower portion.
 The Ejiko is finished with a type of natural candle wax,(Rosoku no ro).
-The artist Ooizumi, Kiyomi studied under Grand Master: Niiyama San and Master: Hamatsu Heizaburo, both of the Yajirou family of Traditional Kokeshi makers.
+The Sato Koichi (佐藤幸一) was born in 1936, as the third son of confectioner Yotaro Sato in Shiroishi Miyagi Prefecture.
+In 1957, he learned woodworking from Heizaburo Hamazu and continued to work for Heizaburo through 1977 until be became independent in Shiroishi.
 The piece is signed and titled by the artist on the bottom of the container.

 Condition: Superb, outstanding, excellent, impressive, and beautiful.
 It is void of chips, cracks, breaks, missing pieces, or restoration, and retains its original details and finish.
 With a wonderful presence, it was protected and treasured by the previous owner who purchased the piece from the craftsman.
 This artifact meets all the standards of the collectible Vintage Kokeshi Ejiko, and without question, is a unique treasure for the Japanese Kokeshi and toy collector.